RagnarokOS/distrib/README.md

     $ make
     # make release

-This will build miniroot.tgz, base.tgz (testing only) and the live iso.
+This will build miniroot.tgz, base.tgz and the live iso.

 Building the iso only:

-    $ cd live
     $ make live-config
-    # make live
+    # make iso

 Tarballs